-- (b) Share classes not entitled to distributions (accumulation shares): - B shares Shares may be subscribed by any type of investor and are accumulating (no distribution); - C shares may be subscribed by any type of investor and are accumulating (no distribution).
-They are only available through specific distributors; - E shares may be subscribed by any type of investor and are accumulating (no distribution).
+- Share classes not entitled to distributions (accumulation shares): - B shares may be subscribed by any type of investor and are accumulating (no distribution); - C shares may be subscribed by any type of investor and are accumulating (no distribution).
+They are only available through specific distributors; - E shares may be subscribed only by institutional investors in the sense of Art.
+174 par.
+2 lett. c) of the Law of 2010 and are accumulating (no distribution).
 The Board of Directors may at any time decide to close E shares for subscriptions by further investors upon reaching a certain amount of subscription monies.
 Such amount will be determined per Share Class per Sub-Fund.
 The Board of Directors reserves the right to determine the Management Fee per Share Class per Sub-Fund.